Brian-Kim-Developer/Github-Finder/README.md

 ## APIs used for this project
 https://api.github.com/users

-## Sources for information to complete this project
+## References to complete this project
 #### How To Use Async Await in React (componentDidMount Async)
 https://www.valentinog.com/blog/await-react/